jncraton/irc-client/readme.md

 ![App screenshot](media/screenshot.png)

-You should then be able to successfully send and receive message with the `#andersonu` channel on Libera.
+You should then be able to successfully send and receive messages with the `#andersonu` channel on Libera.